SeibaUrufu/FGO-servant-Java/README.md

 # FGO-servant-Java
-A Java app to see inforpmation on the game Fate/Grand Order
+A Java app to search some information on the game Fate/Grand Order

 ## Description of the project